directdemocracy-vote/doc/README.md

 1. Each citizen should publish a card with their personal information.
 2. Each citizen should endorse several other citizens they personally know to create a web of endorsements.
-3. Trusters should use the resulting web of endorsements to endorse all the cards corresponding to a unique citizen.
+3. Trustees should use the resulting web of endorsements to endorse all the cards corresponding to a unique citizen.

 ### 3.2 Referendum Setup

-**Participants:** citizens, trusters, publishers.
+**Participants:** citizens, trustees, publishers.

 **Publications**: referendums.

 ### 3.3 Vote Process

-**Participants:** citizens, stations, trusters.
+**Participants:** citizens, stations, trustees.

 **Publications:** vote, voter, votes.